Name and Locations of Agency/Department Requesting Intern:

-Intern will shadow or work under the direction of an engineer and/or other professionals experienced in the solid waste industry.
-While working on specific engineering-based projects, intern will be introduced to all facets of the solid waste industry and will be exposed to a variety of local environmental issues, including biological conservation and restoration, water quality protection, and solid waste disposal.
-Safety skills will be emphasized as intern works in a close-knit environment that provides ample interdisciplinary (engineering and operational) support with which to accomplish objectives.
+Interns will shadow or work under the direction of an engineer and/or other professionals experienced in the solid waste industry.
+While working on specific engineering-based projects, interns will be introduced to all facets of the solid waste industry and will be exposed to a variety of local environmental issues, including biological conservation and restoration, water quality protection, and solid waste disposal.
+Safety skills will be emphasized as interns works in a close-knit environment that provides ample interdisciplinary (engineering and operational) support with which to accomplish objectives.

 Please Note: if the intern is based in the Santa Ana Headquarters office there will be more emphasis on the administrative side of the industry and less emphasis on field assignments.

-Minimum 20 - 25 hours per week for 3 - 6 months.
+Minimum 20 - 25 hours per week for 3 or more months.
+A minimum of 3 months is required to obtain adequate training.
 Applicants able to schedule the maximum hours/duration listed for the internship typically gain a more in-depth experience.

 Benefits Available to Intern:

-Although this is an unpaid internship that does not lead to permanent employment, the position offers a broad learning experience under the supervision of a practicing engineer within an office and/or field environment, an opportunity to apply academic skills/knowledge to the workplace, exposure to the public sector and the field of waste management, and an opportunity to gain insight into solid waste solutions available for Orange County residents.
+Although this is an unpaid internship that does not lead to permanent employment or include employee benefits, the position offers a broad learning experience under the supervision of a practicing engineer within an office and/or field environment, an opportunity to apply academic skills/knowledge to the workplace, exposure to the public sector and the field of waste management, and an opportunity to gain insight into solid waste solutions available for Orange County residents.

-Intern will be responsible for supplying his/her own clothing, boots, and sun protection appropriate for a field/office mixed work environment.
+Interns will be responsible for supplying their own clothing, boots, and sun protection appropriate for a field/office mixed work environment.

 References may be consulted to verify an applicant’s qualifications, and a background screening may be required for some assignments.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.